Checklist: What to Ask Colleges About Assistive Technology

 Is a specific person responsible for dealing with AT for students with issues like mine?

-What’s required to be eligible for AT at this college?
+What’s required to be eligible for AT

 What documentation do you need and when?
 Who should get it?